torvalds/linux/Documentation/admin-guide/unicode.rst

 The ranges used fall at the low end of the End User Zone and can hence not be normatively assigned, but it is recommended that people who wish to encode fictional scripts use these codes, in the interest of interoperability.
-For Klingon, CSUR has adopted the Linux encoding.
+For Klingon, CSUR has adopted the GNU/Linux encoding.
 The CSUR people are driving adding Tengwar and Cirth into Unicode Plane 1; the addition of Klingon to Unicode Plane 1 has been rejected and so the above encoding remains official.